Thoughts on letting things happen the way they are supposed to happen.

 Eventually, he said his father came to get him and take him shopping for a camera.
 They had 3 addresses of camera shops in London and when they came to the first they failed to find a parking place anywhere close.
 He said he almost became panicked asking his dad to continue trying to drive around and find a place to park.
 His dad said if it was that difficult it wasn’t meant to be.
 They carried on to the second address and upon arriving found a parking spot immediately in front.
 They walked in and there happened to be a suitcase full of equipment that the owner was simply trying to get rid of.
 It had belonged to a friend of his who passed away.
 He said the equipment was likely worth 30,000 pounds at the time.
 And his father was able to purchase it all for under 1,000.

-Sometimes I think it silly I can find such profound beautiful moments in the middle of seemingly nothingness.
-But what I’m learning is, those moments when you get still and listen, are where life really lives.
+Sometimes I think it is silly that I can find such profound beautiful moments in the middle of seeming nothingness.
+But what I’m learning is, that those moments when you get still and listen, are where life really lives.
 But the biggest lesson I learned was that my need to control everything and every moment in my life has the ability to suck all the joy that was so intended for me.